MillerBrainObservatory/millerbrainobservatory.github.io/docs/guides/mbo_servers.md

 ## Filesystem

 Each server has an `ID` that prepends the computer name.
-For example, a compute workstation will have W followed by a number.
-An aquisition system will have C followed by a number.

 Each directory for this system will have this ID prepended to the directory name.

 ``` {warning}